JoaoAbelha/PLOG-Proj1/README.md

 For this week TODO:

 => Choose random player to start
-=> Refactor code and maybe change some functions
+=> Refactor code and maybe change some functions (OOP must be done!)
 => Second report about Player vs Player implementation => Second part and win handling
 => Test and test more